micronurse-iot/micronurse-mqtt-broker-mosca/README.md

 `Mobile Owner`: the owner of this topic from mobile client.

-`Mobile Guardian`: the guardian of the owner of this topic from mobile client.
+`Mobile Guardianship`: the user from mobile client who has a guardianship with the owner of this topic.

-`Mobile Receiver`: the receiver of this topic from mobile client.
+`Mobile Friend`: the user from mobile client who is a friend of the owner of this topic.

-`Server` : the web server.
+`Web Server` : the web server.

 `Others`:  others.

-You can find permission info of all topics in `init_db.sql`.
+You can set permission of all topics in `config.js`.